 However, you don’t have any direct control which exact stock the fund will buy or well, and when exactly they will do these trades.
 That is the job of the fund’s dedicated manager.

-In contrast to direct investing, mutual fund also usually has a minimum holding period, during which an early redemption fee is charged should you redeem(sell) your shares earlier than this holding period.
+In contrast, to direct investing, the mutual fund also usually has a minimum holding period, during which an early redemption fee is charged should you redeem(sell) your shares earlier than this holding period.
 (This is usually at least 30 to 90 days).

 Below shows a general details overview of an actual mutual fund namely Philequity fund (an equity type of mutual fund).